bolanosv/AutomatedRadioEvaluationSuite/README.md

 The instrument control code can be used for reference in custom scripts.
 It can be found in the [src/main](src/main) and [src/support](src/support) folders.

+Sample data can be found in the [data](./data) folder to plot sample measurements.

 ## Compatibility
+The app is compatible with the following instruments:

 * Keysight PNA-L N5235B 4-Port Network Analyzer
 * Agilient E3634A DC Power Supply
 * ETS Lindgren EMCenter Position Controller